Minimalist EdTech advocates for critical and informed development and use of educational technologies.

 Technology is about the people, not the stuff.

 Discourse around digital technologies in the classroom and in online learning tends to over-represent the stuff.
 We are told, as teachers, that this technological change is a form of predestined progress, sold the pros without the cons, and overwhelmed by constant newness of ever-emerging technologies.
 That discourse is loud.
 It tends to amplify the advocates and boosters, the corporate disrupters and marketers, the promise and the inevitability.
 While there are of course voices of dissent and advocates of critical use of edtech, we need more such voices.
 We need practical strategies to engage with new technologies while not being overwhelmed, overworked, or missing the forest for the trees.
-Particularly in recent months where emergency tech has been ubiquitous for most teachers, we need time and space to reflect.
+Particularly in recent years when the pace of technological change seems too much to keep up with, we need time and space to reflect.

 These are my reflections.
-My hope is that it is of use to others, prompts a thought or two about how to use edtech responsibly and critically, or invites others to share their thoughts in this direction.
+My hope is that it is of use to others, prompts a thought or two about how to use educational technologies responsibly and critically, or invites others to share their thoughts in this direction.
 In the meantime, welcome to a less noisy corner of the internet.

 Origins and Goals